-6. What are your favorite Princeton Art Brush products?
+6. What are your favorite Princeton Artist Brush products?
 My favorite Princeton brushes are the 6100 series.
 They are amazing!
 I have been painting with them for about 3 years now.
 They are extremely durable.
 Well worth the investment.
 They are firm enough to handle heavy body acrylics but also soft enough to form crisp edges and do fine details.
 They have a nice flexible snap without being floppy or too rigid.
 They also hold a ton of paint so I don’t have to reload every other brush stroke.
 It makes for easier blending and faster painting (which is important when I am painting for an audience).
 They are awesome for mural work as well.
-I prefer the Brights, Angle Brights and Filberts in #12 to #2 sizes and Rounds in #6 to #2/0 sizes.
+I prefer the Brights, Angle Brights and Filberts in sizes 2 to 12 and Rounds in sizes ranging from a 2/0 to a 6.

-For smaller, fine details I enjoy the Velvet Touch
+For smaller, fine details I enjoy the Velvetouch

-series brushes.
-The Velvet Touch Willow’s Blender is my new favorite.
-So fun to use for foliage and dry brushing!
+brushes.
+The Velvetouch Willow’s Blender is my new favorite.
+So fun to use for foliage and drybrushing!
 And the 3/8″ Angle is a must-have brush.

-The Select brush series are amazing quality for the price!
+The Select Artiste brushes are amazing quality for the price!
 Usually beginner brushes are not ones I can recommend because the quality is somewhat lacking.
 Not so with Select!
-They are durable and flexible and very well made for an economy brush.
+They are durable and flexible and very well made.
 The Select Deerfoot Stipplers are the best I have found.
 I use them for clouds and trees.